cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/sitesMap.md

 ![sitesMap]( /images/ui/widgets/sitesMap_siteDetails.png )

-Site details contains information about deployments' statuses, indicated as follows:
+Site details contain information about deployments' statuses, indicated as follows:

 * **Green** - number of deployments with all nodes successfully started,
 * **Yellow** - number of deployments in which active workflow execution is performed,